1437 4th Street, Suite 310

-Santa Monica Cultural Affairs leads the management of the City’s public art program, which includes the Percent for Art program for public and private development.
+Santa Monica Cultural Affairs leads the management of the City’s public art program, which includes many projects funded by the Percent for Art program from public and private development.
 In addition, we often consult on community planning, private development projects, and collaborations with public and private stakeholders.
 These often result in opportunities for public art projects on private and publicly owned land.
-The artists roster will enable Cultural Affairs to connect talented artists/teams creating unique, innovative, and transformative works to projects of varying scales, timelines, and artistic disciplines in the city of Santa Monica.
+This Artist Roster enables Cultural Affairs to connect talented artists/teams creating unique, innovative, and transformative works to projects of varying scales, timelines, and artistic disciplines in the City of Santa Monica.

 Cultural Affairs invites local, regional, national, and international artist/teams to submit qualifications for a prequalified artist roster.
-The artist roster is a curated shortlist that will be adjudicated quarterly and will serve as a resource for public art selection panels, City departments outside of Cultural Affairs, external organizations, and private entities.
+The Artist Roster is a curated shortlist, adjudicated quarterly, that serves as a resource for public art selection panels, Santa Monica City Departments, external organizations, and private entities.
 The roster may be used either in combination with an open call or invitational or as the sole resource for identifying appropriate artists/teams for a project.
-Cultural Affairs believes artwork is labor, and will ensure that funding is allocated in project budgets to pay artists for their time.
-All entities using the Cultural Affairs’ prequalified roster will be strongly encouraged to budget artists' fees when planning potential projects.
+Cultural Affairs affirms the idea that artwork is created through labor, and will connect artists with appropriately funded projects.